 With 14 national reserves, including the entire coastline, Pembrokeshire plays host to a wealth of wildlife.
 You can expect to see puffins, seals, whales, and dolphins along the shore.
 Further inland you will encounter owls, bats, and wild ponies in addition to traditional British wild animals such as badgers, foxes, and one of the world’s largest Manx shearwater breeding colonies

-Over the course of one week you can abseil and climb along craggy cliff faces and abandoned mines, paraglide over mountains, surf and kite along white sandy beaches.
-You can fish for mackerel and meet monks in centuries old monasteries before stargazing in a dark sky zone and exploring the forests in search of nocturnal wildlife.
+Over the course of one week, you can abseil and climb along with craggy cliff faces and abandoned mines, paraglide over mountains, surf, and kite along white sandy beaches.
+You can fish for mackerel and meet monks in centuries-old monasteries before stargazing in a dark sky zone and exploring the forests in search of nocturnal wildlife.

 Tailored to suit, your guides will kit you up and take you scrambling, climbing, and traversing your way along the rocky shore and sunken slate mine.
 Try cliff jumping from zero to 35ft jumps and playing in water features made famous by the Red Bull Cliff Diving World Series in the Blue Lagoon.